Exporting to Turkey

 The Turkish government aims to install power plants to provide 5,000 MW of solar energy by 2023.
 Turkey will add around 1,000 MW of solar energy capacity in the near term through tenders for 40-50 MW capacity solar investments, launched under its renewable energy resource area (YEKA) scheme.

 Due to its climate and topography, Turkey is also attractive for wind energy investments.
 The government aims to increase Turkey’s installed wind power capacity to 20,000 MW by 2023.

 Turkey’s first nuclear power station is currently under construction, with proposals for two further plants under consultation.
 None are yet operational.
 A new nuclear energy law in the pipeline covers the basic principles of nuclear safety, authorisation and enforcement responsibilities, and aims to ensure that the nuclear regulatory authority is fully independent.

 Turkey is one of the world’s largest security equipment importers.
 UK companies in the sector may find Turkey a profitable target market for their goods.

 Access to other markets

-One of Turkey’s strategic targets is to create a self-sufficient defence and security industry sector.
+One of Turkey’s strategic targets is to create a self-sufficient security industry sector.
 UK businesses that choose to work with Turkish partners in the sector will find it easier to access not only the Turkish market but other markets as well.

 Turkey is an important partner in building international security.
-There are a lot of opportunities on offer in the Turkish security sector for UK defence and security businesses, especially in cyber security, energy, nuclear, airports and disaster relief.
+There are a lot of opportunities on offer in the Turkish security sector for UK security businesses, especially in cyber security, energy, nuclear, airports and disaster relief.